TomMcC95/Bank-Loan-Project/README.md

 # Bank-Loan-Project
 Using the KDD process on the Lending Club Loans dataset.

-To complete this coursework, you will be using the Lending Club Loan Dataset (https://www.kaggle.com/ethon0426/lending-club-20072020q1).
+To complete this, you will be using the Lending Club Loan Dataset (https://www.kaggle.com/ethon0426/lending-club-20072020q1).
 A curated version of the dataset is uploaded on Blackboard as ‘LendingClubLoans2018-2020.xlsx’, which contains the loan applications related data the company received in years 2018 to